 Baptist Care (formerly known as Baptist Community Services) - NSW & ACT have the privilege of caring for thousands of people on a daily basis through more than 160 facilities and support programs.
 Baptist Care Community Housing brings together the experience and knowledge of over 66 years in aged care and community service provision.

-Baptist Care are approved as a Class 2 community housing provider.
+Baptist Care are approved as a Tier 2 community housing provider.